Chixide1/Cloudstore/readme.md

-Here's an updated version of your text that explains how to run a Django app, while maintaining the original context and clarity:

----

 # Cloudstore

 I decided to create a second version of my Azure Fileshare App, as the first version had too many dependencies and was confusing to host and set up.